Skip to content

 A connection with transfer_method: no_losses_no_variables between a node included in a group with a non-synchronous limit and a node outside of the group is not allowed.
 The flow in this kind of a connection is presented with a single variable, which would not function correctly with the non-synchronous limit constraints (there is a non-linearity at zero that requires two variables).

-If you want to see the individual flows in the results you can create separate groups for the flows and add group_unit_node relations to it.
+If you want to see the individual flows in the results you can create separate groups for the flows and add group_unit_node entities to it.
 To produce the flow results, the groups need the parameter.

 • output_results: yes